The Overcoat: Interpretations

 Akaky's low position in the bureaucratic hierarchy is evident, and the extent to which he looks up the hierarchical ladder is well documented; sometimes forgotten, according to Harold McFarlin, is that he is not the lowest-ranked in the hierarchy and thus in society.
 He has mastered the bureaucratic language and has internalized it to the extent that he describes and treats the non-civil servants ("only two 'civilians,' the landlady and tailor, play more than incidental roles") as if they are part of the same world—the tailor is described as sitting "like a Turkish Pasha", that is, a government official, and Akaky "treats the self-effacing old landlady just like his bosses treat him at the office ('somehow coldly and despotically')".

-Despite all hope, Akaki Akakiyevich's life does not change significantly as a result of acquiring the coat.
+Despite all hope, Akaky Akakievich's life does not change significantly as a result of acquiring the coat.
 Although his new coat attracts attention, he himself does not.
 While he already embodied the paradigmatic cog in the system during his lifetime, his transformation into a ghost makes the absence of any individuality, and ultimately his authoritarian personality (Adorno), completely recognizable.
-The ghost gradually loses his Akakij identity, becomes someone indeterminate and resembles the robbers who previously stole Akakij's coat.
+The ghost gradually loses his Akaky identity, becomes someone indeterminate and resembles the robbers who previously stole Akaky's coat.